Analysing the Data -

 2.1 Are the Victoria Police search rates of different populations proportionate to their population?

-Figure 6 provides preliminary evidence that in 2023 Aboriginal and Torres Strait Islander Victorians are approximately 9.9 times more likely to be searched than their proportion in the population would predict.
-This means they are over-represented in the search data by 9.9 times.
-People who police perceive to be African are over-represented by 7.0 times.
-People who police perceive to be Middle-Eastern are 4.1 times more likely to be searched than their proportion in the population, and people who are perceived by police to be Pacific Islanders are 3.4 times more likely to be searched than their proportion in the population.
-The preliminary evidence is that people perceived to be Asian, Indian and people perceived to be Caucasian are underrepresented in the 2022 and 2023 Victoria Police search data.
+Figure 6 provides preliminary evidence that in 2023 Aboriginal and Torres Strait Islander Victorians are approximately 10 times more likely to be searched than their proportion in the population would predict.
+This means they are over-represented in the search data by 10 times.
+People who police perceive to be African are over-represented almost 6 times.
+People who police perceive to be Middle-Eastern are 1.2 times more likely to be searched than their proportion in the population, and people who are perceived by police to be Pacific Islanders are 4 times more likely to be searched than their proportion in the population.
+The preliminary evidence is that people perceived to be Asian, Indian, South American and people perceived to be Caucasian are underrepresented in the 2022 and 2023 Victoria Police search data.
 Tables 3 and 4 below provides the figures used to generate Figure 6.

 Figure 7 below compares the search rates of different groups with the search rate of people perceived to be White.

-Figure 7 reveals that in 2023, police were 11 times more likely to search an ATSI person than a White person (based on their respective size in the population), they were almost 8 times more likely to search a person they perceived to be African than a person they perceived to be White, were almost 5 times more likely to search a person they perceived to be Middle-Eastern and were almost 4 times more likely to search a person they perceived to be Pacific Islander than a person they perceived to be White.
-They were less likely to search people they perceived to be Asian or as being from or having ancestors from the Indian sub-continent than White people.
+Figure 7 reveals that in 2023, police were about 11 times more likely to search an ATSI person than a White person (based on their respective size in the population), they were about 6 times more likely to search a person they perceived to be African than a person they perceived to be White, were almost 1.2 times more likely to search a person they perceived to be Middle-Eastern/Mediterranean and were almost 4 times more likely to search a person they perceived to be Pacific Islander than a person they perceived to be White.
+They were less likely to search people they perceived to be Asian, South American or as being from or having ancestors from the Indian sub-continent than White people.
 The data to create this Figure was drawn from Tables 3 and 4 below.

 Discussion

-This data reveals that people police perceive to be Aboriginal, African, Middle Eastern and Pacific Islander are more likely to be subjected to a search without warrant than is expected from their respective proportions in the population.
-In particular people police perceive to be Aboriginal and people police perceive to be African are searched at far higher frequencies than expected.
+This data reveals that people police perceive to be Aboriginal, African, Middle Eastern/Mediterranean and Pacific Islander are more likely to be subjected to a search without warrant than is expected from their respective proportions in the population.
 This disproportionality is indicative of systemic racism against these populations.
-When compared with people percieved to be white people, people perceived to be Aboriginal and Torres Strait Islanders are 11 times more likely to be searched than white people, people police perceive to be African are 8 times more likely to searched, people the police perceive to be Middle-Eastern are 5 times more likely to be searched and people the police perceive to be Pacific Islanders are 4 times more likely to be searched than people percieved to be Caucasian.
-People perceived to be Asian or from the Indian sub-continent are less likely to be searched than people police perceive to be Caucasian.
+When compared with people perceived to be white people, people perceived to be Aboriginal and Torres Strait Islanders are 11 times more likely to be searched than white people, people police perceive to be African are 6 times more likely to searched and people the police perceive to be Pacific Islanders are 4 times more likely to be searched than people perceived to be Caucasian.
+Using Assumption 1 (where police are able to visually distinguish between Caucasians and people who have Italian or Greek ancestry, Middle-Eastern/Mediterranean perceived people are 1.2 times more likely to be searched than White people.
+However, using Assumption 2 (police are likely to view all Europeans as ‘White/Caucasian’) Middle-Eastern appearing people are about 5 times more likely to be searched than White people.
+Data from NSW, where search records of Middle Eastern appearing people is separated from search records of Mediterranean appearing people and other Victorian data sources, indicates that Assumption 2 is likely to give a more accurate reflection of the experience of Middle-Eastern appearing people in Victoria.
+People perceived to be Asian, South American or from the Indian sub-continent are less likely to be searched than people police perceive to be Caucasian.

-The search data from Victoria Police reveals systemic racism toward (that is the disproportionate over-policing of) all non-white groups, except Asians and Indians.
+A census benchmarking analysis of search data from Victoria Police reveals systemic racism toward (that is the disproportionate over-policing of) all non-White groups, except Asians, South Americans and Indians.